Member Profile - Bilenda Harris-Ritter

 Ms. Harris-Ritter practiced civil law and Crime Victim Rights law in Northern California and was certified by the State Bar of California as a specialist in Workers Compensation Law until being appointed by Governor Arnold Schwarzenegger as the legal advisor to the Chairman of the Public Employment Relations Board (PERB) for the State of California April, 2004.
 She served in that capacity until July,2006 when Governor Schwarzenegger appointed her as a Commissioner on the California Board of Parole Hearings.
 Following her service on the Parole Board she was a spokesperson for the Crime Victims' Rights voter initiative known as Marsy's Law and served as Executive Director of California Voice for Crime Victims, Inc. and Project Director of the Crime Victim Rights Enforcement Project providing pro bono legal representation to crime victims in Northern California until August 2010.
 At that time she became a member of the adjunct faculty at the University of Arkansas, Little Rock, Criminal Justice Department.
 Ms. Harris-Ritter served four years as a member of the National Organization of Parents of Murdered Children Board of Trustees and is a founding member of the Crime Victims Rights Assistance Association of Arkansas.
 She served for several years as a member of the National Organization for Victims Assistance (NOVA) Board of Directors and as an Arbitrator for the Better Business Bureau.

-In 2013 she received the CLE award from the Arkansas State Bar Association.
+In 2013 she received the CLE award from the Arkansas Bar Association.
 In 2019 she received the Arkansas Distinguished Service Medal from Lieutenant General Mark H. Berry who was The Adjutant General.
 In 2019 and 2020 she received the Judge Advocate General Award for Outstanding Legal Assistance.
 She is the President-elect of the Arkansas Bar Association Labor and Employment Law Section.